Skip to content

 • Make a successful transition into adulthood, whether into employment, further or higher education or training.

-We operate a graduated response to supporting all pupils based on their individual needs and this is organised into three waves.
-For more information about the support pupils receive, please see the graduated response document.
 This outlines our approach to support, including that which is ordinarily available in the classroom, any intervention support which may be in a small group or on a one-to-one basis that is different from or additional to the day-to-day classroom adaptations, and more bespoke or tailored support for pupils with significant barriers to learning.

 We recognise that, for some pupils, the school environment can itself be a barrier to learning and significant thought has gone into making the school a calm environment where sensory overload has been considered.

-We recognise that for families of children with SEND there can be significant challenges at home in supporting or managing their needs and it can sometimes feel like you are alone.
+We recognise that for families of children with SEND there can be significant challenges at home in supporting or managing their needs, and it can sometimes feel like you are alone.
 Each term we run a coffee morning for parents/carers of pupils with SEND along with Bradwell Infant School.
 This helps to create a network of support within the school community.

 Further sources of advice or support for parents/carers can be found through the following links:

 For further information about how we support pupils with SEND, please see our Accessibility Plan, SEND Information Report and SEND Policy all of which are available on our policies page.
-If you have any other questions, please do contact Kathryn McGuiness, our SENDCo.
+If you have any other questions, please do contact Kathryn McGuinness, our SENDCo.